beeverycreative/BEEweb/README.md

 Installation & Dependencies
 ---------------------------

-BEESOFT.web depends on a couple of python modules to do its job.
-Those are automatically installed when installing BEESOFT.web via `setup.py`:
+BEEweb depends on a couple of python modules to do its job.
+Those are automatically installed when installing BEEweb via `setup.py`:

     python setup.py install

 You should also do this every time after pulling from the repository, since the dependencies might have changed.

-BEESOFT.web currently only supports Python 2.7.
+BEEweb currently only supports Python 2.7.

 Usage
 -----